custoyang/Noodles/README.md

-## Noodles are Delicious
+# Noodles are Delicious

 Noodles come in all shapes and forms, lengths and width, chewiness and texture, they are delicious!

 Did you know that noodles originated in China?

-### Markdown
+## Ramen

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Ramen is a Japanese noodle soup that is often made up of chinese wheat noodles that is served in different meat/fish broths, miso, and soy sauce.
+Usually ramen is topped with different toppings such as sliced pork, bamboo, scallions, seaweed, and more!

 ```markdown
 Syntax highlighted code block